 Feel free to review the following topics to learn more about workers’ comp in New York:

 Concrete and cement are potentially dangerous materials to work with.
 They are used in a number of applications across the country.
 Eye or skin contact with wet cement or concrete can lead to severe burns and irritation, and inhalation of dry concrete or cement dust can cause serious respiratory disorders such as silicosis and even lung cancer.
-Our firm handles workers’ compensation claims related to concrete burns and other injuries and even has a secure database to track workers’ exposure and injuries in order to help with future litigation.
+Our workers' compensation law firm handles work injury claims related to concrete burns and other injuries and even has a secure database to track workers’ exposure and injuries in order to help with future litigation.

 If you have been injured at work, it can be difficult to know exactly what to do next.
 Seeking medical attention should be at the forefront of your concerns, but you will also need to inform your employer, in writing of what occurred.
 This must be done within 30 days of the date of your accident or injury.
 You will also need to file a workers’ compensation claim, which must be done within two years.
 By following several simple steps, you can protect your right to benefits.

 In New York, an injured worker may be entitled to medical care and cash benefits.
 Cash benefits are calculated by taking two-thirds of the worker’s average weekly wage and multiplying it by the percentage of his or her disability.
-If a worker earned $600 per week and was 50% disabled, for example, he or she may be entitled to $200 in weekly cash benefits.
-If the same worker was 100% disabled, he or she would be entitled to $400 in weekly cash benefits.
-There are also benefits provided for family members who have lost a loved one in a fatal workplace accident and these may include weekly cash benefits as well as burial/funeral expenses.
+If a worker earned $600 per week and was 50 percent disabled, for example, he or she may be entitled to $200 in weekly cash benefits.
+If the same worker was 100 percent disabled, he or she would be entitled to $400 in weekly cash benefits.
+There are also benefits provided for family members who have lost a loved one in a fatal workplace accident and these may include weekly cash benefits as well as burial and funeral expenses.

-Work related injuries occur from many different types of workplace accident, including falls, heavy lifting, falling items from warehouse or store shelves, or accidents with forklifts, heavy machinery, vehicles or equipment.
-Some work related injuries that may be eligible for a workers’ compensation claim include:
+Work-related injuries occur from many different types of workplace accidents, including falls, heavy lifting, falling items from warehouse or store shelves, or accidents with forklifts, heavy machinery, vehicles or equipment.
+Some work-related injuries that may be eligible for a workers’ compensation claim include:

 - Neck and back injury